 Proposal authors or universities/institutions must ensure that no confidential or proprietary information is included in submitted proposals.
 Sony will treat all information submitted in proposals as non-confidential and non-proprietary.

-IP rights are negotiable at the award stage and will be specified in the sponsored research agreement, but at a minimum, Sony requires the right to utilize the results of the research that it sponsors for noncommercial purposes, including potentially patentable subject matter.
+IP rights are negotiable at the award stage and will be specified in the sponsored research agreement.
+At a minimum, Sony requires the right to utilize the results of the research that it sponsors for noncommercial purposes, including potentially patentable subject matter.
 Sony will also require full rights to any background IP that is required for Sony to utilize the research results sponsored.

 Please include the required items listed below in your submission: